• Skip to primary navigation

 Two - Stir in the risotto rice and coat in the onion mixture, then pour in the white wine and stir for a few minutes.

-Three - Add the stock, give it a stir and place in the oven with the lid on.
+Three - Add the stock, give it a stir, and place it in the oven with the lid on.

 Step by step process photos for making the oven baked risotto.